Forex trade emails cast doubt on SNB's Hildebrand

 The SNB council said on Saturday it would overhaul its internal rules concerning board members' own trading and examine all transactions they made over the past three years.

-The Swiss franc rose slightly on the news of Hildebrand's departure, but the market is not expected to test its cap because of the upheaval.
+The Swiss franc, which Hildebrand had fought to stop soaring on safe-haven buying driven by the euro zone debt crisis, rose slightly on the news of his departure.
+But the market is not seen testing the franc cap because of the upheaval.

 "The credibility of a central bank does not depend on one person," said Daniel Hartmann of Bantleon Bankan, "Besides, with Thomas Jordan the SNB has an experienced person on the board.
 The exchange rate will be influenced more by other factors, such as the euro zone crisis."